rarsan/splunk_cookbook/README.md

 Changes
 =======

+* v0.1.2
+  - Updated to Splunk 6.2.4
-* v0.1.1 -
+* v0.1.1
   - Added Cluster configuration.
 See attributes/clustering.rb
   - Updated to Splunk 6.0
+* v0.1.0
-* v0.1.0 - Added index configuration.
+  - Added index configuration.
 See attributes/indexes.rb
-* v0.0.9 -
+* v0.0.9
     - Added Distributed Searching.
 This requires an Enterprise License with the CanBeRemoteMaster / DistSearch Feature Flags.
 See the Distributed Search section for more details.
-* v0.0.8 -
+* v0.0.8
   - Added scripted authentication logic.
 We use an external SSO system for logins.
 Splunk's scripted authentication allows us to write custom scripts to interact with that SSO system to facilitate authentication.
-See http://docs.splunk.com/Documentation/Splunk/5.0.1/Security/ConfigureSplunkToUsePAMOrRADIUSAuthentication for more information.
+See http://docs.splunk.com/Documentation/Splunk/latest/Security/ConfigureSplunkToUsePAMOrRADIUSAuthentication for more information.
-* v0.0.7 -
+* v0.0.7
   - Broke up the attributes into separate files.
 This will be needed as we add a lot of features to this cookbook
   - Redesigned how splunk starts -- fixed accept-license / answer-yes problems when starting splunk for the first time with version 5.
   - Added SSL Forwarding as an option.
 See [attributes/README.md](attributes/README.md) under the forwarder.rb section.